leslieowititech/Baby_Trainer/README.md

 ## Recharts
 Recharts in my opinion is by far the best library out there that I have come across and the documentation on it very extensive and well written.
 There are a lot of various graphs, charts and other data visualisation tools on it that are very flexible.
 I love playing around with its functionality and implemented my charts feature using it.
+The Charts componet is just a visualisation of your data.
 ## Figma
 I utilised Figma's design tools to wireframe my app before I begun building out my components.
 I found this practice to be very helpful in visualising the amount of work building the app will approximately take and what kind of tools do I want to build from scratch and where good third party libraries if available can be utilised.